 Enable or disable the T3SU 300's ability to dial out to report traps.
-When configured for DIALUP VT-100, the unit reports error conditions in plain ASCII with the following information:
+When configured for DIALUP VT100, the unit reports error conditions in plain ASCII with the following information:

-- The Unit ID value programmed in the Unit ID field of the second SYSTEM MANAGEMENT screen (see Figure 3-10) - A trap code indicating the error condition (selected from the TRAP GENERATION screen under SYSTEM MANAGEMENT)

-• The date and time when the error was logged
+- The Unit ID value programmed in the Unit ID field of the SYSTEM MANAGEMENT screen (see Figure 3-9 on page 57). - A trap code indicating the error condition (selected from the TRAP GENERATION screen under SYSTEM MANAGEMENT) - The date and time when the error was logged

-When the MODE MODE is configured for DIALUP PPP or DIALUP SLIP, the unit logs in to the PPP/SLIP host and reports the error conditions to the hosts designated under the TRAP IP ADDRESSES (also found under SYSTEM MANAGEMENT).
+When the MODEM MODE is configured for DIALUP PPP or DIALUP SLIP, the unit logs in to the PPP/SLIP host and reports the error conditions to the hosts designated under the TRAP IP ADDRESSES (also found under SYSTEM MANAGEMENT).